-Tramadol is used to treat mild to moderate pain symptoms in dogs, and it may be combined with other opioids to treat more severe pain.
-It is commonly prescribed after surgery and invasive medical procedures.
+Vets use tramadol to treat mild to moderate pain symptoms in dogs, and they may combine it with other opioids to treat more severe pain.
+They commonly prescribe the drug after surgery and invasive medical procedures.

-With chronic use, it may take several weeks for the drug’s positive effects to become apparent, and dogs may eventually build up a tolerance to it.
-For that reason, veterinarians may prescribe other painkillers in addition to tramadol.
+With chronic use, it may take several weeks for the drug’s positive effects to appear, and dogs may eventually build up a tolerance to it.
+For that reason, vets may prescribe other painkillers in addition to tramadol.

 Dosage Of Tramadol For Dogs

-The usual dosage of tramadol to treat pain in dogs is 0.45 to 1.8 mg per pound of body weight given every 8 to 12 hours.
+The usual dosage of tramadol to treat pain in dogs is 0.45 to 1.8 mg per pound of body weight given every eight to twelve hours.
 For treating cancer, this dosage may be given every six hours.

 Side Effects Of Tramadol For Dogs

 Dogs may experience some side effects when taking tramadol.
 The most common of these is sedation.
-Other side effects may be more serious, and you should discuss alternative forms of treatment with your veterinarian if they concern you.
+Other side effects may be more serious, and you should discuss alternative forms of treatment with your vet if they concern you.

-Make sure your veterinarian is aware of any other medical conditions your dog has, as these may be worsened by tramadol.
-Also, tell your veterinarian about any other medications your dog may be taking, including over-the-counter drugs, supplements, and herbal or holistic treatments, as these can interact poorly with tramadol.
+Make sure your vet is aware of any other medical conditions your dog has, as these may be worsened by tramadol.
+Also, tell your vet about any other medications your dog may be taking, including over-the-counter drugs, supplements, and herbal or holistic treatments, as these can interact poorly with tramadol.